 An open-source system to package, deploy and manage different types of apps.

-A template for a specific application that other users can deploy new application instances based on the template.
+A template for a specific application that tenants can use to deploy new application instances.

-A web accessible repo that hosts a bunch of application templates.
+A web accessible repository that hosts different app templates.

-A public place for different users to share various applications.
+A public place for different tenants to share various applications.

-A project specific for DevOps where you can manage your pipelines and related information.
+A specific project for DevOps where you manage pipelines and credentials.

-Source Control Management, such as GitHub, Gitlab, etc.
+Source Control Management, such as GitHub and Gitlab.

 The pipeline based on a Jenkinsfile that is hosted in SCM.

-The specific node for pipeline or S2I, B2I.
-Generally, applications often need to pull a lot of dependencies during the build process.
+A specific node for pipelines, S2I jobs or B2I jobs.
+Generally, applications often need to pull various dependencies during the building process.
 It might cause some issues like long pulling time, or unstable network causing failure.
-In order to make build robust, and to speed up the build by using cache, we recommend you configure one or a set of CI nodes which the system schedules the task of CI/CD pipelines or S2I/B2I builds running on.
+To build robust pipelines and speed up the building by using caches, you configure one or a set of CI nodes to which KubeSphere schedules the tasks of CI/CD pipelines and S2I/B2I.

-Binary to Image.
-As similar as S2I, B2I is a toolkit and automated workflow for building reproducible container images from binary (e.g. Jar, War, Binary package).
+Binary-to-Image.
+B2I is a toolkit and workflow for building reproducible container images from binary executables such as Jar, War, and binary packages.